 A real estate broker is a person who guides you through each step of your real estate transaction, whether residential or commercial.
 This person used to be referred to as a "real estate agent".
 He may act on his own account or on behalf of a real estate agency.

-A real estate agency is a legal person or firm that carries out brokerage activities through the intermediary of one or more real estate or mortgage brokers.
+A real estate agency is a legal person or firm that carries out brokerage activities through the intermediary of one or more real estate brokers.

-In summary, the OACIQ issues four categories of licences: real estate broker, mortgage broker, real estate agency, and mortgage agency.
+In summary, the OACIQ issues two categories of licences: real estate broker and real estate agency.